 I’m talking to you, and I’d like to introduce you to my friend, The Power of Won’t.

 Well, before I say anything else, let me give you a rule that will save you years of heartbreak: never, and I mean NEVER, go shopping on the same day you need an item of clothing.
+Unless you want to shop for some type of jewelry like the mala bead bracelets they are always such as a staple.
 I don’t care if it’s a cocktail function or an interview.
 This activity is self-defeating, and results in tears every. single. time.
 Stop, drop, and shop your closet.
 Grab something you already own and throw an accessory you never use to spice it up.
 A never-used scarf spices up an old suit, a dress you already own with shoes you never wear is a homemade makeover.
 Do not go into any store desperate for a miracle, because the Universe saves those for important things like getting you things you need for your actual life, not to make your ex jealous.

 Now, back to the Power of Won’t.